Rottweiler

 This is a handling-first decision

 Rottweiler fit should be filtered through owner readiness before reputation or appearance.
-Runtime handling, guarding, and owner-experience fields point toward a strong dog that needs early training, socialization, leash discipline, visitor routines, and calm boundaries.
+Breed profile fields around handling, guarding, and owner-experience point toward a strong dog that needs early training, socialization, leash discipline, visitor routines, and calm boundaries.
 A good match may be deeply committed and structured.
 A poor match may rely on intimidation, unclear rules, or casual management.
-The page should make experience, coaching, and daily consistency explicit so users understand the responsibility before the breed becomes an emotional choice.
+The decision should make experience, coaching, and daily consistency explicit so users understand the responsibility before the breed becomes an emotional choice.
 Preparation should be visible.

 Household context matters

-Scoring V2 child-fit, handling strength, and safety dimensions make this page especially cautious.
+The child-fit, handling strength, and safety fit signals make this guidance especially cautious.
 Children, guests, apartments, shared spaces, veterinary visits, and public walks all require a clear plan.
 Local legislation, landlord rules, insurance limits, and community perception may also affect feasibility.
 This is not a judgment on individual dogs, but it is a real ownership constraint.
 The strongest fit is a household that can combine training, supervision, secure management, and legal awareness without cutting corners or improvising.
 Written routines may help.

 Keep in mind